atlassian-labs/data-center-terraform/docs/docs/development/HOW_TO_TEST.md

-# How to test
+# Testing

-## Test
+## Structure
 You can find tests in `/test`.
 * `unittest` includes module level `terraform plan`validation test.
-It is required to have unit test for each module.
-Make sure each test case cover default, customised and invalid condition.
+It is required to implement the unit tests for each module.
+Make sure each test case covers default, customised and invalid conditions.
-* `e2etest` is infrastructure and product test.
-It will follow entire deployment process including provisioning resources to a cloud provider.
+* `e2etest` contains the end-to-end tests for infrastructure and products.
+It will follow the entire deployment process including provisioning resources into a cloud provider.
 Each product will have one test function that covers all the states.
-The test function starts with generating configuration for the `terratest`, `helm`, `kubectl`.
-You can change config variables as you like in `GenerateConfig()`.
+The test function starts with generating configuration for the `terratest`, `helm`, `kubectl` commands.
+You can change config variables as you like in the `GenerateConfigForProductE2eTest()` function.
 The provisioning process will be as follows:
-    1. create AWS resources using terraform
+    1. Create AWS resources using Terraform
-    2. create EKS namespace (product name by default)
+    2. Create EKS namespace (product name by default)
-    3. helm add and install product
+    3. Helm adds Atlassian helm chart repository and install specified product

-    Once cluster and product is ready, the test will start testing the output.
+    Once the cluster and product are initialised, assert functions will validate the terraform outputs.

 ## Requirements:
-The repo uses [terratest])(https://github.com/gruntwork-io/terratest) for testing.
-Followings are requried to run the test:
+The repo uses [Terratest](https://github.com/gruntwork-io/terratest) for testing.
+The following are required to run the test:
-1. install [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+1. install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 E.g. `brew install hashicorp/tap/terraform`
-2. install [go](https://golang.org/doc/install).
+2. install [Go](https://golang.org/doc/install).
 E.g. `brew install go`
-3. Set credentials to connect cloud provider.
-The project looks for `~/.aws`
+3. Set credentials to connect to cloud provider.
+The project looks for `~/.aws`.
+For more details refer to [AWS cli-configure-quickstart](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ## How to run unit test
 1. `cd test && go get -v -t -d ./... && go mod tidy`
 2. `go test ./unittest/... -v`

-## How to run ene-to-end test(Approx. 30-45 mins)
+## How to run end-to-end test(Approx. 30-45 mins)
 1. `cd test && go get -v -t -d ./... && go mod tidy`
 2. `go test ./e2etest/... -v -timeout 60m > e2e-test.log`